A RECORD OF RELIEF.

 When Vinny Sansone started the Fitness Edge, he fulfilled his lifelong dream to own a gym.
 The name has changed and the company has expanded, yet the mission is the same: to create a wonderful environment for their clients’ workout experience.

-Estes Express Lines desired to mitigate “dock sweat” — a safety hazard caused by condensation on warehouse floors.
-The company identified directional fans as a possible solution, yet were disappointed by their currently installed fans to make a difference.
-That’s when they contacted Big Ass Fans.
+Estes Express Lines desired to mitigate "dock sweat", a safety hazard caused by condensation on warehouse floors.
+Estes identified directional fans as a possible solution, yet were disappointed by the lack of impact of their currently installed fans.
+That's when they contacted Big Ass Fans.

 George Mason University